DPS0340/DPS0340/README.md

 ### Interests

 - Backend systems using Spring Boot
-- Object-oriented analysis and design
-- DevOps systems using Kubernetes
+- Infrastructure as Code systems using Kubernetes
 - Modern frontend systems
-- ML(Ops) systems

 ### Other Interests